jhenry/merug-200902/README.markdown

 * Join as many as you can
 	* Get a feel for what others are doing in terms of UI
 	* consider this an education in user interaction and user experience
-	* Just like reading blogs or books will help you become a better writer, using these applications will inform your development process
+	* Just like reading blogs or books will help you become a better writer.
+	* Using these applications will inform your development process

 ### Let's start by thinking about what our data looks like